A review of the chat with HD Moore and Gordon Lyon

 Gordon focused on the potential for bad actors to take advantage of open source.
 “I got a call from the FBI and they told me that they thought the Nmap organization systems were being hacked,” he recounted.
 And the FBI was right.
 Luckily, Nmap was able to boot out the hackers and rebuild the Nmap systems in time.
 Gordon said, “I wouldn’t call [the hackers] the open source community by any means, and you know, Nmap has benefitted so much from the open source community, but you have to remember that there are also always the more malicious types.”

 Gordon and HD spoke a lot about their own experiences and shared several personal stories from their time in the networking and cybersecurity spaces.
 Check out the YouTube video if you want to hear the full conversation.

 Adventures of Alice and Bob: Social engineering & capture the flag with Chris Kirsch

 Podcast Description: On today’s episode of Alice and Bob, they “talk to Chris Kirsch, Co-Founder and CEO of runZero about the ethics and philosophy behind Social Engineering, the amount of research that goes into the DEFCON Capture the Flag Competition, and how …

 July 8, 2022

 Hacker Valley Media: Keeping It Open Source with Metasploit’s HD Moore

-Rumble Network Discovery is now runZero!
 Show description: “This season of Hacker Valley Red wraps up with another interview of an incredible offensive cybersecurity legend.
-Known first and foremost for his work founding Metasploit and his recent work co-founding …Read More
+Known first and foremost for his work founding Metasploit and his recent work co-founding [runZero], HD Moore joins the show this week …Read More